mickelson/attract/Layouts.md

 Parameters:

-   * name - the name of an image/video file located in the layout directory.
+   * name - the name of an image/video file to show.
+If a relative path is provided (i.e. "bg.png") it is assumed to be relative to the current layout directory.
 Supported image formats are: PNG, JPEG, GIF, BMP and TGA.
 Videos can be in any format supported by FFmpeg.
    * x - the x coordinate of the top left corner of the image (in layout coordinates).
    * y - the y coordinate of the top left corner of the image (in layout